-About Kalyn’s Kitchen (or How I Lost 42 Pounds and Became a Food Blogger)
+About Kalyn’s Kitchen (How I Lost 42 Pounds and Became a Food Blogger)

 |Photo by Derek Smith|

 My name is Kalyn Denny and Kalyn’s Kitchen is the home-cooking blog I started in 2005 when I’d lost over 40 pounds on the original South Beach Diet and wanted to share my recipes with the world.
-Now fast forward over 13 years later, and I’m still focused on healthy cooking and have transitioned from teaching elementary school to life as a full-time food blogger.
-My blog is focused on creative recipes for carb-conscious living, and you may wish to read this post about different diet types and this blog to see how Kalyn’s Kitchen has evolved through the years.
+Now fast forward over 14 years later, and I’m still focused on healthy cooking and have transitioned from teaching elementary school to life as a full-time food blogger.
+My blog is focused on Creative Carb-Conscious Recipes, and you may want to read this post about different diet types and this blog to see how Kalyn’s Kitchen has evolved through the years.

 What hasn’t change is the focus on carb-conscious eating and most recipes you’ll find here are low-carb, gluten-free and South Beach Diet friendly and some are Keto, dairy-free, Paleo, Whole 30, and vegetarian or vegan.
 (If you’re following a certain way of eating you can use the Diet Type Index to see what recipes I have for your particular way of eating.
 There are also orange diet-type tags at the top of each recipe showing which diets I feel that recipe is suitable for.)

 The carb-conscious recipes I like to create are often suitable for weight-loss or controlling blood sugar, even though I am not advocating one specific eating plan.
 And although I’m not a low-carb fanatic and not every single recipe here is ultra low carb, all the recipes on the site are geared towards carb-conscious eating and many thousands of people per day use this site as a source for the deliciously healthy low-carb recipes that I love to create.

 Support for the South Beach Diet: